Xilinx/Vitis_Libraries/dsp/docs/src/index.rst

 Currently, there are no L3 software APIs.
 The recommended entry point for all library elements is an L2 graph for designs that include only AI Engines and a vss Makefile for designs including both AI Engine and PL components.

-For more information, refer to :ref:`INTRODUCTION`.
+For more information, refer to :ref:`DSP_INTRODUCTION`.

 The Vitis AIE DSP Library includes a Fast Fourier transform (FFT), Finite Impulse Response (FIR) filters, Direct Digital Synthesis (DDS), General Matrix Multiply (GeMM) implementation, as well as many others.
-For a full list of available DSP functions, refer to :ref:`DSP_LIB_FUNC`.
+For a full list of available DSP functions, refer to :ref:`DSP_DSP_LIB_FUNC`.

 .. toctree::
    :caption: Introduction